jihghong/demo-driven/README.md

 ```bash
 ddrun -d usage hello
 ```
-This sets `usage` as the new default directory and runs `usage/hello.py`.
+This sets `usage` as the new default directory and runs `usage/hello.py` or `usage/hello.ipynb`.

 ---

 ## Example Workflow

-1. Write your expected usage as runnable scripts in `demo/hello.py` and `demo/sorting.py`
+1. Write your expected usage as runnable scripts in `demo/hello.py`, `demo/sorting.py`, and/or `demo/hello.ipynb`
 2. Run them with `ddrun hello`, `ddrun sorting`, or simply `ddrun` to run all demos
-3. The printed output will be saved into `demo/hello.txt` and `demo/sorting.txt`
+3. The printed output will be saved into `demo/hello.py.txt`, `demo/sorting.py.txt`, or `demo/hello.ipynb.txt`
 4. If you later modify your code and the output differs from what's stored:
-   - A `.txt.old` file will be created to preserve the previous result
+   - A `.txt.old` file will be created to preserve the previous result (e.g., `hello.py.txt.old`)
    - An `.html` file will be generated to visualize the diff for review

    For example, if you accidentally break the logic in `demo/sorting.py`, repeated runs of `ddrun sorting` will keep warning that the output has changed, until you fix the bug and the output matches again.
 Once matched, `.txt.old` and `.html` will be automatically deleted.